domagojk/scalable-arhitecture/README.md

 > (5) the app should work offline AND in sync accross multiple clients using websockets or similar communication protocol (algorithm for making app in sync doesn't have to be perfect or optimised.
 Proving that it's conceptually possible is sufficient)

-This "bonus" part is here to show what can be accomplished when having complete controll over the application.
+This "bonus" part is here to show what can be accomplished by slightly changing a domain logic without modifing any component.

 Since in Recycle, all actions are represented as an observable we can use this and make the application where the source of truth is not the state (as it's often the case in Redux app), but the action itself - an event.

 In short this is the idea behind "Event Sourcing".
-If you are unfamiliar with this concept, here is a good introduction presentation: [Event Sourcing: the good, the bad and the complicated](https://www.youtube.com/watch?v=8NuHNtwjync)
+If you are unfamiliar with this concept, here is a good introduction video: [Event Sourcing: the good, the bad and the complicated](https://www.youtube.com/watch?v=8NuHNtwjync)

 In config file of this project, there is an option called `sync`.
 If you enable it, and start a server using `node server.js` (in project root),